|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Mitsubishi on June 28, 1942.
 At the factory, painted overall gray with a black cowling.
 Delivered to the Imperial Japanese Navy (IJN) as Navy Type 0 / A6M3 Model 32 Zero manufacture number 3028.

 Assigned to the the Tainan Kōkūtai (Tainan Air Group).
 Tail code V-187 painted in black on the both sides of the tail.
-The rear fuselage had a yellow diagonal stripe behind the Hinomaru and around the Houkoku Gou 870 markings.
+The rear fuselage had a yellow diagonal stripe behind the Hinomaru bisecting Houkoku Gou 870 (Patriotic Presentation Number 870).

-During August 1942 this Zero operated from Buna Airfield.
-At some point between the middle of August 1942 to early September 1943 this Zero sustained damage and was abandoned at the side of the runway.
-Afterwards, it likely sustained more damage from the concision of nearby bomb blasts that caused ripples in the aluminum skin and strafing and bombing that added more bullet or shrapnel holes.
+Between the middle of August 1942 until early September 1942 this Zero operated from Buna Airfield (Old Strip) in New Guinea.
+At some point in that period, this Zero sustained damage and was abandoned on the side of the runway near A6M3 Zero Tail Q-1??.
+Afterwards, it sustained additional damage from the concision of nearby bomb blasts that caused ripples in the aluminum skin and strafing and bombing that added more bullet and shrapnel holes.

-This engine from this Zero was selected by Allied intelligence for further evaluation for a rebuild.
-By January 1943, the engine and cowling were moved to the beach and loaded onto a barge then transported to Brisbane arriving on February 19, 1943 then trucked to Eagle Farm Field.
+By early January 1943, the engine and cowling were removed, moved to the beach and loaded onto a barge then transported to Brisbane arriving on February 19, 1943 then trucked to Eagle Farm Field.
+The engine from this Zero was used for the rebuild of a single aircraft A6M3 Zero (Hybrid) Tail XJ001 / EB-201.

 Between February 1943 until July 1943 Allied personnel at Eagle Farm Field built a flyable A6M3 Zero (Hybrid) using from components of three Zeros salvaged from Buna Airfield, including this aircraft.
 For the rebuild, the engine from this Zero was used plus other components.